jamietotten/woocommerce-lightrail-plugin/readme.txt

 WC requires at least: 3.0
 WC tested up to: 3.1.2

-Acquire and retain customers using account credits, gift cards, promotions, and points.
+Acquire and retain customers using Account Credits, Gift Cards, Promotions, and Points.

 == Description ==
 Lightrail for WooCommerce allows Lightrail’s Gift Cards to be redeemed in your WooCommerce checkout.
 You can view and track Gift Card redemptions and also issue Gift Card refunds from your WooCommerce dashboard.

-Lightrail is a modern platform for digital account credits, gift cards, promotions, and points—made for customer acquisition and retention.
+Lightrail is a modern platform for digital account credits, Gift Cards, Promotions, and Points—made for customer acquisition and retention.

 To learn more, visit [Lightrail](https://www.lightrail.com/).